electricherd/audiobookfinder/README.md

 It is an inline [CI](https://travis-ci.org/electricherd/audiobookfinder/) generated documentation which can be found [here](https://electricherd.github.io/audiobookfinder/audiobookfinder/index.html)!
 Rust does a nice job here as well!

 ### Changes
+* migrated most native threads to async green threads, as also most dependant external crates use more general futures approach
 * bumped to Rust 2018 features async/await in net module using futures in few occasion, but will continue with that
 * version changes of different used crates
 * changed this README, to add version changes to *Changes*, re-ordered, and made [Goals](#goals) as a check list, bumped version to v